nenovrak/arrowheadClient/Startup_Guide.md

 ### Downloading and compiling our example

-1. Run the command `git clone https://github.com/MartinBrathen/arrowheadClient.git` from your terminal.
+1. Run the command `git clone https://github.com/MartinBrathen/arrowheadClient.git` from your terminal, inside your home folder.
+Our script will not work otherwise.
+The command `cd` with no arguments will send you to your home folder.
 2. Go to the *arrowheadClient* repository in your terminal.
 3. Use `mvn package` inside the arrowheadClient repository.